 Helps the student attain mig (GMAW) welder qualification (certification) as required by many employers.
 This certification will meet the requirements of the AWS (American Welding Society) D1.1 Structural Welding Code.
 Upon successful completion of the certification exam, the student will be given a copy of their test results (Welding Procedure Qualification.)
+Prerequisite: WLD 210 with a grade of C or better.

 WLD 285 Topics in Welding Technology (1-0 to 3-6) 1-6 crs.
 Examines selected problems or topics in welding technology.
 The specific course content and instructional methodology will vary each semester offered depending on the material presented.
 A syllabus containing specific topic information will be available in the division office with pre-registration materials each time the course is offered.
 This course may be repeated to a maximum of 6 credit hours.